devopsspiral/rf-service/README.md

 # RF-service

-RobotFramework service for running tests/healthchecks from kubernetes cluster and publish results there.
-Currently implemented as Kubernetes CronJob that executes tests at given schedule and publish it in Caddy server.
-Next steps include making the service RESTful.
+RobotFramework is a service for running tests/healthchecks for kubernetes cluster.
+It can work in two modes: on-demand execution with [frontend](https://github.com/devopsspiral/rf-service-fe) and as Kubernetes CronJob that executes tests at given schedule and publish it in Caddy server.

 ## Quick start